chadoshiro/chadoshiro.github.io/essays/askquestionsthesmartway.md

 Why is processing a sorted array faster than processing an unsorted array?

 ```
+In this example, you can see that this person actually wanted to learn and also tried to figure out the answer before asking the question right away.
+They put code in their question and talked about how they tried it in C++ and Java to try to see if it would be faster or not.
+This shows that they actually tried to figure out what was going on and didn’t ask a question online right away.
+Also it was great of them to ask the two questions at the end.
+It shows that they are willing to learn from it and grow as a coder.
+This was a great example of a “smart” question and you know it because there are a ton of answers from advanced coders and there are also 25225 upvotes.

 ## "Loser" Questions
 On the other hand, asking a “loser” question won’t give you the answer that you are looking for.
 In fact, you might not get an answer at all.
 It could just irritate and annoy the people that are trying to help you.
 A “loser” question could be just a broad question that has no background to the situation, which will result in not getting the right answer.
 It could also be where you immediately ask how to solve the problem without showing that you’ve actually tried solving the problem and finding the solution elsewhere.
 Remember that these people aren’t obligated to give you an answer.
 Out of their own kindness, they help people who need it.
 By asking “loser” questions you are showing them that you aren't worth helping.
 Here is an example of a ["loser" question](https://stackoverflow.com/questions/65948921/is-this-an-infinite-loop-beginner-level).